Top 10 Things To Do In Prague

-We wanted to put together a short list of things what we thing you should not miss in Prague.
-The must do and see list.
+We wanted to put together a short list of things that we think you should not miss in Prague.
+The must do and see a list.
 We call it the top 10 things to do in Prague and we really include what we think are the top 10 best things to do in Prague.
-We know how overwhelming arriving to a new city can be and how you don’t want to miss anything important.
-Especially, when you stay only for a day or two or you haven’t had time to do much of a research and preparation for the trip.
+We know how overwhelming arriving in a new city can be and how you don’t want to miss anything important.
+Especially, when you stay only for a day or two or you haven’t had time to do much of research and preparation for the trip.

 But let’s dive right in, what we deem to be the top 10 things to do in Prague.
 Here we go.

 Top 10 Things To Do In Prague – #1: Stroll Across The Medieval Charles Bridge

 The medieval Charles Bridge.
 Definitely the number one most important sight in Prague.
 Founded in 1357 by the good King Charles the IV.
 It is a good strong bridge that has lived through centuries, wars and different political regimes.
 It has survived many floods and witnessed many historical events.

 The bridge is 621-meters long and is one of the most photographed and most visited sights in Prague.
 The Charles Bridge is also home to many artists and artisans selling their craft.
 It is the oldest bridge in Prague and for a long time, it was the only way how to cross the Vltava river.

 Our tip: get up early to have the bridge only for yourself and feel the special atmosphere!